-Record identification (ID) word - The record ID word is always the first word in the record.
-In this case, it is also the first word in the Linker Symbols File and contains the number "1".
+- a.
+Record identification (ID) word The record ID word is always the first word in the record.
+It is also the first word in the Linker Symbol File and contains the number "1".
 This number identifies the record as the microprocessor configuration record.
-(The "1" is used internally and should not be confused with the file type number which is "13".)

-Pad words 1 thru 15 - These words are inserted so that word positions 16 thru 23 in this name record contain the same data as do the corresponding word positions in the name records of the relocatable files.
+(The "1" is used internally and should not be confused with the file type number which is "13". - Pad words 1 through 15 These words are inserted so that word positions 16 through 23 in this name record contains the same information as do corresponding word positions in the name records of the relocatable files. - c.
+Name and user ID word block A fixed length 8-word block (words 16 through 23) that contains the microprocessor configuration file name in standard file name format, i.e., I68000:HP.
+The MSB of word 16 contains the following information: